Zedace (Captopril)

 Who Should Not Take Zedace

-Do not take Zedace if you are allergic to captopril or another ACE inhibitor, are pregnant or may become pregnant, have ever had idiopathic angioedema or hereditary angioedema, have diabetes or impaired kidney function and are treated with aliskiren, or have taken or are currently taking sacubitril/valsartan.
+Do not take Zedace if you are allergic to captopril or other ACE inhibitors, are pregnant or may become pregnant, have ever had idiopathic angioedema or hereditary angioedema, have diabetes or impaired kidney function and are treated with aliskiren-containing blood pressure medicine, or have taken or are currently taking sacubitril/valsartan for heart failure.

 Medical Conditions to Discuss

-Check with your doctor if you have diabetes, systemic lupus erythematous, scleroderma, neutropenia, have had a heart attack, heart failure, ischaemic heart disease or cerebrovascular disease, kidney disease, liver disease, are dehydrated, or have had recent vomiting or diarrhea.
+Tell your doctor if you have diabetes, systemic lupus erythematous, scleroderma, neutropenia (low white blood cell count), heart attack history, heart failure, ischaemic heart disease, cerebrovascular disease, kidney disease, liver disease, or if you're dehydrated or taking diuretic medicines.

 Pregnancy and Breastfeeding

-Elderly Patients: If you are elderly, you should be particularly careful when you get up from bed or from a chair, and when taking Zedace for the first time.
-These symptoms can be dangerous, especially in people with heart failure, angina or cerebrovascular disease.
+Elderly Patients: If you are elderly, be particularly careful when getting up from bed or a chair, and when taking Zedace for the first time.
+These symptoms can be dangerous, especially in people with heart failure, angina, or cerebrovascular disease.

 Drug Interactions

 Some medicines may interfere with Zedace and affect how it works.
-Tell your doctor or pharmacist about all medicines you are taking.
+Always tell your doctor about all medications you're taking.

 • Vildagliptin